 If a student’s status changes, e.g. through a change in grade or completion of an Incomplete, before the last day to drop/add then their academic status will be removed or end-dated.
 Changes to an academic standing will not be made after the last day to drop/add, except to correct university error.

-Students who think there should be a change in their status should contact the Academic Support Center.
+Students who think there should be a change in their status should contact the Academic Success Center.